Varied Means of Transportation in Krakow

 You need to purchase a ticket from a parking meter to

-park your car in the street in the very city center and
+park your car in the street in the city center between 10 a.m.

-change so it's advisable to keep exact money).
+change so it's advisable to keep exact money in coins.
 Shiny

 steely parking meters are installed at least one per